tinybeanskids/tinybeans-backend-project/README.md

 To start the app simply use the command `docker-compose up --rebuild`
 NOTE: ports 3306 & 8080 must be available for it to run

+After startup you can test that Spring Boot is running by going to `http://localhost:8080/test` and if opting to use react you can verify its up and running by going to `http://localhost:3000/`

+Both projects have `hot reload` capability, saving and/or recompiling a class will cause the docker project to reload

 ## Assignment